yuanpengX/MASS/README.md

 ### Train new models

-- You can train mass with you own data
+- You can also train mass with you own data:

 ```bash
 cd src